-Notice that the ribbon bar has been minimized.
-To select the options from the commands, click on the tab name to see the related command options below.
-To maximize the ribbon bar, either right click on the ribbon bar anywhere and click Minimize the Ribbon, or click the arrow button in the top right corner of the application.
+To find the commands on the minimized ribbon, click on the tab name to see the commands below.
+To maximize the ribbon bar, either right click on the ribbon bar anywhere and click Maximize the Ribbon, or click the arrow button in the top right corner of the application.

 Remove ribbon tabs

 Another customizable option is to display only the tabs and commands that you use.
-This will allow you to remove the extra, unused buttons.
+This will make it easier to find the commands you do use.
 To do this,

 - Right click on the ribbon bar and click Customize the Ribbon to display the Surfer dialog with the customize ribbon options.